St Mary the Virgin, Wendens Ambo

 Are you new to the church?
 If so, you are very welcome!

-Our church is welcoming to all for those seeking a spiritual environment to worship God, by attending services, prayer meetings, a christening, wedding or funeral or just seeking quiet contemplation.
+Our church welcomes all those seeking a spiritual environment to worship God.
+Youmay attend services, a christening, wedding or funeral or find a place for quiet contemplation.

 Wendens Ambo Church is lovingly maintained by a large number of volunteers.
-Large rotating teams look after the churchyard maintenance, flower arranging, and cleaning.
-Villagers also rotate the duties of sidesperson at services, which are announced to the village regularly by our bellringers.
+Teams of volunteers look after the churchyard maintenance, flower arranging, and cleaning.

 Third Sunday Morning Prayer